 Visitors can enjoy exhibitions of contemporary art, Farm Experience and over 100 acres of exquisite gardens to explore.

 Be part of the living history and visit Harewood House.

 Read more about the foundation of Harewood House in relation to the sugar cane industry and the Transatlantic slave trade here.
-You can also read a summary of how Harewood House Trust engages with the site’s troubled past in the charity’s public programme.
+You can also read about our commitment to diversity and our links to the trade in enslaved people here.

 Harewood House Trust is an independent charitable educational trust set up to maintain and develop Harewood, its collections and grounds, for the public benefit.
 Mission Statement: Preserve for the … Read more

 Membership is great value, and supports this invaluable place.
 Become a Member today and make it your Harewood.
 Members enjoy unlimited access to Harewood House and its grounds through all four … Read more